sdiehl28/baseball-analytics/README.md

 Attribute names for batters and pitchers are the same were it makes sense to do so.
 For example, if a batter hits a "double" then then opposing team's pitcher must have given up a "double".

 All attribute names for the 9 fielding positions are identical, even though passed-ball and catcher-interference only apply to the catcher.
-This allows for a single csv file for fielding.
+This allows for a single csv file for fielding with no null values.

 ## Script Summary